-IFS-Ketamine-Assisted Group for Couples
+IFS-Ketamine-Assisted Couples Retreat

 Internal Family Systems (IFS) is a powerful method of understanding the mind’s natural multiplicity (parts or subpersonalities), and is an evidenced-based psychotherapy for healing trauma and emotional development.
 Ketamine is an FDA-approved treatment for psychiatric symptoms associated with depression and can dramatically reverse patterns of avoidance, anxiety/panic, emotional overwhelm, numbness, and hopelessness.
 Combining IFS with ketamine in a group experience brings together three of the most powerful and effective strategies to create a deeply transformative and healing experience.